 To do this, various software packages and/or techniques can be used.
 Hand-painting the textures or even using real photographs to create a detailed or realistic appearance is among the options by which a texture artist can add texture to a model.

 In this article, we’re going to take a look at the texturing process as a part of the production stage.

 Objects created in the 3D modeling component of the 3D pipeline are usually in a program’s default flat gray color.
 3D texturing is in fact the art of clothing the 3D models with 2D images.
-Texture artists are responsible for applying color and surface attributes to the 3D objects.
+Texture artists are responsible for applying color and surface attributes to 3D objects.
 The general objective is to make the model’s surface match its concept art design or real-world counterpart.